-Home to over 78,000 residents of the happiest state, St. George, Utah enjoys a young median age, multiple universities and a strong homeownership percentage.
-This warm and sunny town is a great place to place a trip to Zion National Park, and is known by many locals and visitors as Utah’s Florida.
+Home to over 78,000 residents of the happiest state, St. George, Utah enjoys a young median age, multiple universities, and a strong homeownership percentage.
+This warm and sunny town is a great place to take a trip to Zion National Park and is known by many locals and visitors as Utah’s Florida.
 Of course, even residents of picturesque cities with stunning landscapes also struggle with mental health challenges.
 Learn how you or a loved one can find the help and resources needed in times of a mental health crisis.

 Mental Health Statistics in St. George, Utah

 Depression isn’t the only challenge facing residents of St. George.
-Throughout Utah, a higher percentage of residents suffer from a mental illness than the national average.
-This report from the Substance Abuse and Mental Health Services Administration includes a number of striking statistics, including:
+Throughout Utah, a higher percentage< of residents suffer from a mental illness than the national average.
+This report from the Substance Abuse and Mental Health Services Administration includes several striking statistics, including:

 - 12 percent of adolescents experienced a depressive episode in the past year